Getting Started

 npm install workflow-studio

-2. Configure workflow.config.ts
+2. Create workflow.config.ts

 workflow.config.ts